Coast Guard, DHS.

 Discussion of Rule

-The safety zone for the Taste of Chicago Fireworks will encompass all waters of Lake Michigan bounded by the arc of a circle with a 1000-foot radius with its center in the approximate position 41°52′7″ N, 087°35′65″ W. These coordinates are based upon the North American Datum 1983 (NAD 83).
+The safety zone will encompass all waters of Lake Michigan bounded by the arc of a circle with a 1000-foot radius with its center in approximate position 41°52′67″ N; 087°35′24″ W. These coordinates are based upon North American Datum 1983 (NAD 83).
+All vessels except those officially participating in this event are prohibited from entering the safety zone without the permission of the Captain of the Port Chicago or his on-scene representative.

-This temporary final rule is not a “significant regulatory action” under section 3(f) of Executive Order 12866, Regulatory Planning and Review, and does not require an assessment of potential costs and benefits under section 6(a)(3) of that Order.
-It is not “significant” under the regulatory policies and procedures of the Department of Homeland Security (DHS).
+This proposed rule is not a “significant regulatory action” under section 3(f) of Executive Order 12866 and does not require an assessment of potential costs and benefits under section 6(a)(3) of that order.
+The Office of Management and Budget has not reviewed this rule under that order.
+It is not significant under the regulatory policies and procedures of the Department of Homeland Security (DHS).

-This rule will affect the following entities: the owners or operators of vessels intending to transit or anchor in a portion of Lake Michigan from 9 p.m. to 10 p.m., July 3, 2003.
-This regulation would not have a significant economic impact for the following reasons.
-The regulation is only in effect for one hour on one day.
-The designated area is being established to allow for maximum use of the waterway for commercial vessels to enjoy the fireworks display in a safe manner.
+The designated area is being established to allow for maximum use of the waterway for commercial vessels to enjoy the sailboat race in a safe manner.
 In addition, commercial vessels transiting the area can transit around the area.
 The Coast Guard will give notice to the public via a Broadcast to Mariners that the regulation is in effect.

 Assistance for Small Entities